-\Registration restricted to LLMT, LLMCL and LLM students only.\
+Registration restricted to LLMT, LLMCL and LLM students only.

 This course is designed to provide in-depth knowledge and practical skills essential for navigating the complexities of international taxation, with a focus on the Canadian system for taxation of income from foreign affiliates, and tailored for professionals seeking to enhance their understanding of the intricacies involved in international tax law and compliance.
 Participants will begin with an introduction to the Canadian taxation framework concerning foreign affiliates, exploring the definitions and implications of "foreign affiliate" and "controlled foreign affiliate" status.
 As the course progresses, students will delve into the categorization of income earned by foreign affiliates, including "income from an active business," "income from property," and "investment business," along with the exceptions and nuances of "excluded property" and "foreign affiliates, focusing on the distinctions between deemed income from active and non-active business activities.
 Participants will gain insights into the mechanics of FAPI and the implications for international tax planning and compliance.
 In addition to technical aspects, the course will cover strategic international tax planning and compliance requirements, including the completion and submission of forms T1134 and T106.
-Through a combination of theoretical exploration and practical application, students will be equipped with the multidisciplinary skills needed to analyze and manage complex international tax scenarios effectively.
-By the end of the course, participants will have a robust understanding of international tax planning with confidence and expertise.
+Through a combination of theoretical exploration and practical application, students will be equipped with the multidisciplinary skills needed to analyze and manage complex international tax principles, enabling them to navigate the challenges of global tax compliance and planning with confidence and expertise.